 A recording of your lecture or presentation is an effective way to expand the reach of your content and offer viewers the flexibility to learn at their own pace.

 There are a few reasons why you might want to record a lecture or presentation.
 First, you might want to make it available to a wider audience or be able to share it with people who couldn’t attend the live event.
-Second, you might want to review your content and presenting style at a later date.
+Second, you might want to review your content and presenting style later.

 6. Screencasts

 Screencasts are videos created primarily from screen recordings that aim to teach someone how to complete a task or share knowledge.
-For example, you could even create a screencast demonstrating how to make an instructional video with a screen recording!
+For example, you could even create a screencast demonstrating how to make an instructional video with a screen recording.

 While screencasts aren’t a specific type of instructional video, they can be used to create all the videos mentioned in this article.
 Generally speaking, they’re usually quick, informal, and intended for smaller audiences than tutorial videos.